ghostoy/simpleworker/README.md

 # SimpleWorker

-SimpleWorker is a wrapper for HTML5 WebWorker.
+SimpleWorker is a multithread library based on HTML5 WebWorkers, ParallelArray and asm.js.
 You just write a function, and the library makes it run in another thread.
 The return value will be correctly passed back to browser thread, and asynchronized functions are also supported.

 # Why WebWorker is better?